JKTUNING/Flux-Node-Tools/README.md

 # Flux Node Viewer

-Flux Node Viewer is a tool to view your node's benchmarks, view node status, view daemon status, external ports and update the node OS.
+Flux Node Viewer is a tool to help node ops using a CLI GUI for easy viewing.
+- View node benchmarks
+- View node status
+- View daemon status
+- Check if external ports are open
+- Verify upnp routing
+- Check maintenance window to help with updates and downtime
+- Update the node OS
+- Verify KDA address
+- Restart Node Services

 Required packages - checks and installs if missing
 - jq